krzemienski/scdl/README.md

 * Sync Playlist
 * Set the tags with mutagen (Title / Artist / Album / Artwork)
 * Create playlist files when downloading a playlist
+* Concurrent downloads for faster playlist downloading (configurable number of threads)